SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 Uncommon fixes:
 - Deleting the SlimeVR configuration: Close SlimeVR and delete the configs folder at `%AppData%\dev.slimevr.SlimeVR`.
-- Installing the server then running the server on another device on the network, then closing the new server you installed causes the trackers to find the server old again.
+- Installing the server then running the server on another device on the network, then closing the new server you installed causes the trackers to reconnect to the previously used server.
 - Re-flashing firmware to an older version.

 Methods to bypass the issue: